Polyester resin for wood turning

 - Separate the wood and apply glue following the manufacturer’s instructions.

 - Repeat the process and test rigidity.
-When solid, attach to the lathe for turning.
+When solid, attach it to the lathe for turning.

 Polyester resin for woodturning

 Polyester resin has a bad smell.
 It is less powerful than epoxy and affordable.
 Hence it is used in a well-ventilated area.
 Polyester products are carcinogenic if inhaled, so be careful.
 Take proper precautions and wear a face mask.

 There are two types of polyester resins, and these are orthophthalic and isophthalic.
 The first is for hobby and light commercial use, and the second is for marine construction.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022

 - Mirka 2.5 vs 5 - November 14, 2022